gruunday/Panoptes/functional_spec/functional_spec.md

 ## Non Functional Requirements

+### Speed
 * Metrics need to reach the server fast enough to be relevant
+* The system should not clog up the network with traffic as to make the network unusable by normal traffic

+### Accuracy
 * Metrics need to accurate when collected

+### Ease of use
 * Configuring snort rules needs to be a painless and easy experience
+* The use of functions should be intuitive where possible

+### Security
+* The metrics being passed are not thought to be of high security, but in the event they are, steps must be taken to ensure they are secured

 ## 4. Constraints